bogdanb/hpmor/README.md

 Of course, you can replace `hpmor-1` with any other volume, or leave it out to generate all PDFs with no cover.

+To build a single chapter, from the `chapters` directory use the command:

+`latexmk -norc -e '$chapter=N' -r ../latexmkrc -g hpmor-chapter-NNN`

 ## Contributing